 - Possession of articles for use in fraud - Making or supplying articles for use in fraud - Obtaining services dishonestly - Participating in fraudulent business - 3.3 Theft: "A person shall be guilty of theft if he/she dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it" (Theft Act 1968). - 3.4 Corruption: For the purpose of this policy corruption refers to an individual who has given or obtained advantage through means which are illegitimate, immoral, and/or inconsistent with their duty to the Authority or the rights of others.
-Examples include accepting bribes or incentives during procurement processes, seeking to influence others or incentives.
-The Council has defined corruption as "The offering of, giving, soliciting or acceptance of an inducement or reward. to influence others..., which may influence the action of any person". - 3.5 Irregularity: Any administrative or financial mistrust that comes about either by act or omission.
+Examples include accepting bribes or incentives during procurement processes, seeking to influence others or through the The Council has defined corruption as "The the offering of, giving, soliciting or acceptance of an inducement or reward. to influence others..., which may influence the action of any person".